MSena/PredMachLearn-031/README.md

 This course provides the basic components of building and applying prediction functions with an emphasis on practical applications.

+Please refer to RMD and HTML files for all about the code I developed for this assignment.
+One option to see the HTML file is to open it, and then on the upper menu, next to RAW/BLAME/HISTORY, click on "Open this file in GitHub Desktop".

 This assignment makes use of the WLE dataset, from the following source:

 Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.